 He pulled away and quickly began pacing.
 "I'm going to need to prepare.
 As long as I can give them a signal, my world will be able to find me!"

-Still whooping a hollering, Ryan bounded back towards the school, flipping and spinning through the air like some sort of terrestrial dolphin.
+Ryan bounded back towards the school, flipping and spinning through the air like some sort of terrestrial dolphin.
 Watching him go, Guiche looked to Verdandi and man and beast shrugged their shoulders.

 When Louise was an even smaller girl than she already was, she and Princess Henrietta de Tristain had been the best of friends, confiding in one another all of their hopes, dreams, and secrets with absolute trust and sincerity.
 However, tragedy in the form of the death of the King and political upheaval struck and Henrietta was forced into the role of Tristain's ruler, causing the two to go their separate ways.